richardhuman/bank-card-dms/README.md

 * Load bundles of cards onto the system and assign them to campaigns.
 * Create accounts for sales agents (users) that they have direct relationship with.
 * Users must activate their own accounts on receipt of an activation / invitation SMS or email.
 * Users can be uniquely identified by either a mobile number or email.
-The vast majority will use a mobile number most likely.
+The vast majority will most likely use a mobile number.
 * Release (assign) bundles to the first tier of sales agents.
 * Have a dashboard view of how a campaign is performing.
 * Detailed reporting of a campaign including breakdown by sales agent (and that sales agent's network).